jakestanley/dotfiles/README.md

 Unless specified in parentheses, use the appropriate package manager for each operating system to install these packages.

+### Sublime Text

+Whilst not an operating system, it's important that the packages installed in Sublime Text are consistent.

+- Boxy Theme
+- TrailingSpaces
+- SqlBeautifier
+- AppendComma

 ### Arch Linux

 #### Required